1. What’s your story? Where are you from?

 To make people smile, and to inspire others.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 Italian or Mexican food!
 Well, anything that has melted cheese in it really.
 I also have a dangerous addiction to chocolate.

 I have read The Dark Tower by Stephen King too many times.
 And I love getting lost in The Hitchhiker’s Guide to the Galaxy (by Douglas Adams) for a good laugh.

 13. Favourite genre of music?

-I don’t know much about music, I’m listening to the latest album of The National right now, what genre is that?
+I don’t know much about music, I’m listening to the latest album by The National right now, what genre is that?

 14. What are your hobbies?

 Apart from drawing, anything that involves storytelling: movies, books or video games.
 Even better if it’s while enjoying a good cup of tea.
 Taking care of my indoor garden is very relaxing.
 I love nature and I hike with my dog a lot, it always feeds my inspiration.